ThiagoSchetini/archinstaller-guide/README.md

 2 Select a mirror near from you, ex: Brazil

-3 Do yourself the partitions:
+3 Do yourself the partitions (It's good for advanced users, but if you are not, the automatic best efforts would be great):

 > Create a partition for boot as `Fat32` starts at `5243kB` ends at `513MB`